ecmwf/climetlab/docs/guide/sources.rst

 ----------------------

-A data **Source** is an object created using ``cml.load_source(name, *args, **kwargs)`` with the appropriate name and arguments, which provides additional functionalities.
+A data **Source** is an object created using ``cml.load_source(name, *args, **kwargs)`` with the appropriate name and arguments, which provides access to the data.

+A Source also provides metadata and additional functionalities:

 - The source **name** is a string that uniquely identifies the source type.